highlight/highlight/blog-content/web-socket-recording.md

 ## Getting Started

 Ready to get started with WebSockets?
-The good news is this feature is on by default for apps using Highlight version `7.3.0` or later.
-All you need to do is make sure that `networkRecording.recordHeadersAndBody` is set to `true`.
-If you want to disable WebSocket events from being disabled, then you can set `disableWebSocketEventRecordings` to `true`.
+The good news is it is very simple - starting in Highlight version `7.3.0`, apps that have set `networkRecording.recordHeadersAndBody` to `true` will start recording WebSocket traffic as well.
+If you want to disable recording WebSocket events, then you can set `networkRecording.disableWebSocketEventRecordings` to `true`, which will not affect the recordings of your other network requests.
 More information can be found in the docs: [Recording WebSocket Events](https://www.highlight.io/docs/getting-started/client-sdk/replay-configuration/recording-web-socket-events).

 Thanks for reading and stay tuned to everything we're announcing as part of [launch week](https://highlight.io/launch-week)!